 Charles is just one of the first innovators who were drawn into this software revolution.
 This 1988 release was the very inception of the computer lineage that would evolve into the mobile world we live in today.

 This NeXT Computer and it’s Object Oriented Programming technology ignited the dot-com boom.
-This one computer was used to invent the most influential underlying mechanisms required for the mobile revolution we live in —yet with all this history making, NeXT is has been little part of history, until now.
+This one computer was used to invent the most influential underlying mechanisms required for the mobile revolution we live in —yet with all this history making, NeXT has been largely excluded from computer history, until now.

 NeXT showed what would be the end for Radio devices, but in 1988 your parents just don’t understand.